-Similar to the admin enrollment, this program invokes a CSR and outputs the keys and eCert into the hfc-key-store subdirectory.
-So now we have identity material for two separate users - admin & user1.
+Similar to the admin enrollment, this program uses a CSR to enroll user1 and store its credentials alongside those of admin in the wallet.
+We now have identities for two separate users - admin and user1 - and these are used by our application.

 Time to interact with the ledger...

-6.1.5 Querying the Ledger
+7.1.4 Querying the ledger